-Three to four weeks after the orthodontic records appointment at Westwalk Orthodontic Group, the doctor will sit down with you for a consultation.
-The consultation typically lasts 30 to 40 minutes, which allows the orthodontist to go over every aspect of the records in detail and explain how each finding would be addressed.
+Two to three weeks after the orthodontic records appointment at Westwalk Orthodontic Group, the doctor will sit down with you for a consultation.
+The consultation typically lasts 30 minutes, which allows the orthodontist to go over every aspect of the records in detail and explain how each finding would be addressed.

 The different components to Orthodontic Records

 Pictures will be taken of your upper teeth, lower teeth, and bite.

 Pictures will be taken with you smiling, with lips relaxed, and of your profile.